-- chemical irritations (chlorine, detergents and soaps – bubble baths are a definite no-no)
+- chemical irritations (chlorine, detergents and soaps – bubble baths are a definite no-no);

 Food sensitivities can also be a culprit.
-Some of my younger patients avoid substances like artificial colours and preservatives, egg, peanuts, seafood and soy.
+Some of my younger patients avoid substances like artificial colours and preservatives, eggs, peanuts, seafood and soy.

 We do know that early introduction of ‘allergenic’ foods is important.
-It’s a counter-intuitive prevention tactic, but you can introduce the very foods you might seek to avoid before your child is six months old.
+It’s a counter-intuitive prevention tactic, but you can introduce the same foods you might seek to avoid before your child is six months old.